 The Pokémon Company

 Created by all three above companies to initially manage the Pokémon Center stores popping up in Japan in the early ’90s, it quickly became the company managing the licensing of Pokémon.
 So if a toiletry company wants to put Pikachu on a towel, they call The Pokémon Company, not Nintendo.
 The question arises, though: why not let Nintendo manage the licensing?

 These days, Nintendo is good at licensing its characters for interesting products.
 I’m particularly impressed by the Mario Lego sets, with its special Mario Lego character with screens for eyes, a small speaker and an NFC reader allowing him to emote and react to specially tagged bricks.
 Or Mario Kart Live, the toy that allows you to kart race in your own home.
 In the mid ’90s, however, Nintendo was only able to give adequate focus to the Japanese market.
-Licensed Nintendo products overseas like toys, cereals, books, or content like TV shows and movies, were all terrible.
-In a recent reunion organized by the VGHF, Gail Tilden, first editor-in-chief of Nintendo Power Magazine, mentioned that licensing at Nintendo throughout the ’90s was barebones, and that the magazine had to do any sort of marketing material on its own.
+Licensed Nintendo products overseas like toys, cereals, books, or content like TV shows and movies were all terrible.
+In a recent reunion organized by the VGHF, Gail Tilden, first editor-in-chief of Nintendo Power Magazine mentioned that licensing at Nintendo throughout the ’90s was barebones and that the magazine had to producing its own marketing material.

 So I don’t believe Nintendo was prepared to deal with Pokémon: they never managed to license anything worthwhile related to The Legend of Zelda, for example.
 They were a toy maker, not a licensing manager.
 So a fourth company was emboldened to manage everything related to licensed Pokémon products.

-The Pokémon Company now even co-publishes the games on Nintendo consoles, and has become the sort of brand manager for Pokémon in its entirety, managing tournaments, products and announcements related to the franchise.
+The Pokémon Company now even co-publishes the games on Nintendo consoles and has become the sort of brand manager for Pokémon in its entirety, managing tournaments, products, and announcements related to the franchise.
 So they have never stopped growing their importance as time went on.
 If one company is responsible for the successes and mistakes made with the franchise now, it’s them.

 Why Does the Game Have a Green Version in Japan?